UCAS Teacher Training code

-This programme will enable you to teach across the curriculum in two consecutive primary school age ranges, with either French, German or Spanish as a specialist subject.
-Our exciting and challenging course aims to develop both competence and confidence.
+This teacher training programme will enable you to teach across the curriculum in two consecutive primary school age ranges, with either French, German or Spanish as a specialist subject.

 Contact the department